-As a result of our study, the Committee voted to submit warrant articles for bylaw amendments and appropriations that would enable electronic voting.
+As a result of our study, the Committee voted to submit warrant articles for bylaw amendments and appropriations that would enable electronic voting, and to extend the charge of the committee to aid in procurement and to document procedures for Town Meeting.
 The Board of Selectmen, Finance Committee and Town Meeting Procedures Committee have voted favorable action on these articles; please see their respective reports to Town Meeting for details.